Terms and Conditions

 We reserve the right to amend the terms of this agreement as may be required to comply with changes in the law or changes to the rules or requirements of our governing body, The Solicitors Regulation Authority.

 Our normal office opening hours are from 9.00am to 5.00pm on Mondays to Fridays excepting Bank Holidays.
-However appointments can be arranged outside those hours if necessary and the telephones at our Preston Office are manned from 8.45am to 5.15pm.
+However appointments can be arranged outside those hours if necessary.
 During our normal working hours, we can be contacted by telephone, e-mail or fax.
 The details for each will be at the top of each letter you receive from us.
 When your case-worker is away from the office, please direct your enquiries to the Secretary who will be able to refer your enquiry to someone else within the department.

 We will review and update you by telephone or in writing in plain language with progress of your matter and any changes in law which may affect your matter regularly.